teppeiy/AzureAD-Tips/B2B/Resend-Invitation.md

 # Login to Azure AD tenant
 Connect-AzureAD

-# Login to Azure AD v1 if -Force switch is not used.
+# Login to Azure AD v1 if -Force switch for ResendInvitation function is not used.
 This is needed for IsPendingAcceptance function.
 Connect-MsolService